zjc1421/JumpAndAdventure/README.md

 - Exploring additional gesture types to enhance gameplay diversity.

 ## Acknowledgments
-This project was developed by a dedicated team passionate about combining technology with fun and innovative gaming experiences.
+This project was developed by the Craft^2 team (https://craftsquare.framer.website/) passionate about combining technology with fun and innovative gaming experiences.
 Special thanks to the creators of the Google Chrome Dinosaur Game for inspiring this project!